Newsom Proposes Conservatorships For Mentally Ill In 'State Of The State' Homeless Plan

 After issuing an executive order last month that deployed emergency housing trailers to Los Angeles County and Oakland, Newsom announced more trailers are headed to Riverside and several other counties statewide.

-The homelessness proposal comes hours after a visit by President Donald Trump to Southern California in which he said residents are fed up with homelessness and his administration would be “doing something” about it.
+The homelessness proposal came just hours after a visit by President Donald Trump to Southern California in which he said residents are fed up with homelessness and his administration would be “doing something” about it.

 (© Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)